How to Calculate Veterans Pension

 Your yearly family income must be less than the amount set by Congress to qualify for the Veterans Pension benefit.
 If eligible, your pension benefit is the difference between your “countable” income and the annual pension limit set by Congress.
 VA generally pays this difference in 12 equal monthly payments.

 Countable income includes income from most sources as well as from any eligible dependents.
 It generally includes earnings, disability and retirement payments, interest and dividend payments from annuities, and net income from farming or a business.
 Some expenses, such as unreimbursed medical expenses, may reduce your countable income.

 Net worth is the sum of a claimant’s or beneficiary’s assets and annual income.
 You should report all of your net worth.
-VA will determine whether your assets are of a sufficiently large amount that you could live off of them for a reasonable period of time.
+For purposes of entitlement to VA pension, the net worth limit effective December 1, 2018 is $127,061.

 Hypothetical Example VA Pension Benefit Calculation